aazhbd/autodeploy7/README.md

 #### Install prerequisites:
 ---------------------------

 1. Install VirtualBox.
-It also works with VMWare, Hyper-V etc.
+It can with VMWare, Hyper-V etc. by changing settings.
 2. Install Git with commandline tools.
 3. Install Vagrant.